Become an Adventure Camp Counselor!

 - 2 letters of recommendation, with "Recommendation for [Name]" in the subject line

-Accepting rolling applications until April 1st.
+Accepting rolling applications until all slots fill.

 See who previous AC Counselors have been!

 Read Adventure Camp Counselor Bios dating back to our very first camp in 2011.Read Adventure Camp Counselor Bios